mandi1120/streaming-04-multiple-consumers/README.md

+# Amanda Hanway - Streaming Data, Module 4

 # streaming-04-multiple-consumers

 > Use RabbitMQ to distribute tasks to multiple workers

 One process will create task messages.
 Multiple worker processes will share the work.

+## Overview
+- v3_emitter_of_tasks.py
+    - This program sends a message to a queue on the RabbitMQ server.
+    - The program can be set to receive messages from a csv input file, or from the command line.
+    - Change the message_source variable to "csv" or "command line" as needed.
+    - For csv, enter the filename in the csv_file variable.
+    - The code is based on v2.emitter_of_tasks.py.
+- v3_listening_worker.py
+    - This program listens for work messages contiously.
+    - Start multiple versions (terminals) to add more workers.
+    - The code is from on v2_listening_worker.py.

 ## Before You Begin